JordanWu1997/Vim_Tmux_Config/doc/markdown/README.md

 ## Tasks

-- [x] Citation in markdown and export with pandoc
+- [X] Citation in markdown and export with pandoc
-- [x] Export Chinese document with pandoc
+- [X] Export Chinese document with pandoc
 - [ ] Export mermaid diagram e.g. flowchart with pandoc
 - [ ] Export figures with pandoc
+- [X] Presentation with marp